 4. Colors & Materials

 Next, we checked blueprints and found out that colors and materials are missing.
 We wrote down every missing part and got our answers from the architects.

-After seeing whole picture, client understood, that landscape plan should be changed, so development stopped until we got correct landscape plan with specific vegetation provided by city government.
+After seeing the whole picture, client understood, that landscape plan should be changed, so development stopped until we got correct landscape plan with specific vegetation provided by city government.

 Next, we did 5 sketches of interiors where our client noted that some interiors were not what he really wanted.
 He noticed this only through seeing our sketches in 3D.
 So development stopped again until architects applied appropriate changes.

 What our client totally forgot - 3D visualization is NOT a design creation.
 Before you can start visualizing your interiors – you must know what exactly should be done – interior design guidelines must be done upfront.

 That's why we spend quite a lot of time with a client figuring out what kind of design style will be suitable for future Business Center: